Rafaeltheraven/mpdmenu/README.md

 `-l` is library mode (default), which descends artists and albums. `-p` is playlist mode, which selects a track from the current playlist.
+`-t` enables track mode, allowing you to pick a single track after selecting an album.